ICSE2025DroidDS/ICSE2025DroidDS/Appendix.md

 | Modified Line | The number of modified line to eliminate the design smell    |
 | Code Fragment | The real code fragment of Case in Android project            |

-We have manually analyzed 73 instances of design smells that were eliminated in the version history, with 24 out of 73 cases identified as mitigable smells.
-Specifically, the detailed information of the 24 Cases is shown below, including code entities, dependencies, and source code fragment.
+Specifically, the detailed information of the 24 Cases is shown below, including code entities, dependencies, and source code snippets.

 ### Case 1